Aliases for SHROOM3 Gene

 This gene encodes a PDZ-domain-containing protein that belongs to a family of Shroom-related proteins.
 This protein may be involved in regulating cell shape in certain tissues.
 A similar protein in mice is required for proper neurulation. [provided by RefSeq, Jan 2011]

 GeneCards Summary for SHROOM3 Gene

 SHROOM3 (Shroom Family Member 3) is a Protein Coding gene.
-Diseases associated with SHROOM3 include kuhnt-junius degeneration and neural tube defects.
+Diseases associated with SHROOM3 include kuhnt-junius degeneration and neurofibromatosis, type 2.
 Among its related pathways are Tight junction.
 GO annotations related to this gene include actin binding and actin filament binding.
 An important paralog of this gene is SHROOM2.

 UniProtKB/Swiss-Prot for SHROOM3 Gene

 Controls cell shape changes in the neuroepithelium during neural tube closure.
 Induces apical constriction in epithelial cells by promoting the apical accumulation of F-actin and myosin II, and probably by bundling stress fibers.
 Induces apicobasal cell elongation by redistributing gamma-tubulin and directing the assembly of robust apicobasal microtubule arrays (By similarity).